naipotato/UniTube/README.md

 # UniTube-UWP
 UniTube is an open source YouTube client built to bring an amazing experience to the Universal Windows Platform (UWP)

-## Why we do this?
+## Why do we develop this app?
-We do because we like it.
+We develop it because we like to program and we like the UWP (Universal Windows Platform).

-We don't know if a lot of users will use it, but even if we are the only users, we will continue developing.
+We don't know if many people would use the app, but if even we are the only users, we would continue developing.

 ## Social
 We have a group in spanish on Telegram.
 If you want to join click [here](https://t.me/UnitubeTesters)